microsoft/vscode-docs/docs/csharp/cs-dev-kit-faq.md

 ![Project Not Supported in Solution Explorer](images/faq/solution-explorer-not-supported-framework.png)

+To resolve this issue, you have two options.

-You can either [update your project](https://learn.microsoft.com/en-us/dotnet/core/porting/) to an SDK-style project to use all available C# Dev Kit features.
-Or you can use the new Prefer CSharp Extension workspace setting located in the Settings UI.
-This setting delegates solution and project load to the C# extension but C# Dev Kit features will be unavailable.
+First, you can [update your project](https://learn.microsoft.com/en-us/dotnet/core/porting/) to an SDK-style project to access all available C# Dev Kit features.

+Alternatively, you can use the new "Prefer CSharp Extension" workspace setting located in the Settings UI.
+This setting delegates solution and project load to the C# extension, but some C# Dev Kit features will be unavailable.
+If you have a .NET Framework project C# Dev Kit will show a toast asking you to either update your project to an SDK-style project or have the C# extension load your project or solution.

 ### I clicked on the "Create .NET Project" button and nothing happened